 It is the goal of the Department of Radiation Oncology at the University of Florida to produce quality radiation oncologists who pursue either an academic or private practice career.
 To do this, we feel that it is necessary to choose high quality residents from the pool of applicants each year.
 Future residents are selected based on academic achievement, personal qualities, and the faculty’s assessment of their potential to excel in the residency program.
 In general, most successful applicants are in the top third of their medical school class and graduate from Liaison Committee on Medical Education (LCME) schools that provide superior undergraduate medical education.

-- Our department is now using the ERAS program
+- Our department uses the ERAS program

 - The final selection of residents is performed by the N.R.M.P. match, and the department is informed in March of the same application year

 - The resident or residents chosen by the match are required to sign a contract for the PGY II year of their residency, which is renewable yearly thereafter